programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 df_ukr['date_col'] = pd.to_datetime(df_ukr['date_col'])
 df_rus['date_col'] = pd.to_datetime(df_rus['date_col'])
 ```
+The following code will Select three stations for comparison.
+These three stations are CNN, Foxnews, and MSNBC.

 ```
-# Select three stations for comparison
-# CNN: Presumed to represent an ideological middle ground
-# FOXNEWS: Presumed to represent the ideological conservative
-# MSNBC: Presumed to represent the ideological liberal
 df_rus = df_rus[[x in ['CNN', 'FOXNEWS', 'MSNBC'] for x in df_rus.Series]]
 df_ukr = df_ukr[[x in ['CNN', 'FOXNEWS', 'MSNBC'] for x in df_ukr.Series]]
 ```

+For the purposes of this lesson, these three newschannels provide a range of ideological perspectives.
+CNN is generally presumed to represent an ideological middle ground, Foxnews presumed to represent the ideological conservative, and MSNBC presumed to represent the ideological liberal perspective.

 ## Initiate a Dashboard Instance

-This is just the formalities of creating a dashboard.
-To use a template that controls how our dashboard will look, we use the LITERA theme from [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) (`dbc`).
+The following code will initiate a dashboard instance.

 ```
 app = dash.Dash(__name__, external_stylesheets=[dbc.themes.LITERA])
 server = app.server
 ```

+To use a template that controls how our dashboard will look, we use the LITERA theme from [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) (`dbc`).

 You can choose any theme you prefer from [this list](https://dash-bootstrap-components.opensource.faculty.ai/docs/themes/).

 ### Coding the Frontend
+[INTRODUCE Code chunk - ideally move all comments in-line to commentary introducing or following up on code]

 ```
 app.layout = dbc.Container(